 Read more in our DBS check guidance for employers.

 The DBS Adult First check isn't a full DBS check.
 In order to properly employ a person for a position which includes working with vulnerable adults without supervision, the applicant must possess an Enhanced DBS Certificate with Barred Lists information.

 Where DBS Certificates are required by law, the Adult First check is available to adult services, such as care homes, domiciliary care agencies and adult placement schemes

-The normal Enhanced DBS Check goes through Stage 1, 2, 4 and 5, while the Enhanced with barred lists information is only one of the DBS Checks that goes through all 5 stages.
+The normal Enhanced DBS disclosure goes through Stage 1, 2, 4 and 5, while the Enhanced DBS check with barred lists information is only one of the DBS checks that goes through all 5 stages.

 There are two barred lists – the Children’s and Adult’s barred list.
 The Barred Lists contain the names of individuals who have committed offences which involved vulnerable groups, namely children (Children’s Barred List) and/or vulnerable adults (Adult’s Barred List).

 These lists are maintained by the DBS since its founding back in 2012.

 An individual is included in one of the Barred Lists because of convictions or cautions that the person has received and/or because of other information that has been received and during a risk evaluation process they are considered to pose a future risk towards Vulnerable Adults or Children.

 Whenever the DBS is considering a relevant conviction that might cause a person to be included in the Barred Lists, that individual is formally notified.